Borel-Peng/From-Coarse-Grained-to-Super-Class-Exploring-the-Extremes-of-Data-Granularity/README.md

 ## 6. Visualization
 We adapt the t-SNE algorithm to visualize the results of `CIFAR10-2` in the file `visualization.ipynb`.
 You can run the code in the jupyter notebook to visualize the results.

-## 6. Acknowledgements
+## 7. Acknowledgements
-This paper is an extension of the conference paper in [CVPR2023](https://openaccess.thecvf.com/content/CVPR2023/papers/Kang_Superclass_Learning_With_Representation_Enhancement_CVPR_2023_paper.pdf).
+Our paper is an extension of the conference paper in [CVPR2023](https://openaccess.thecvf.com/content/CVPR2023/papers/Kang_Superclass_Learning_With_Representation_Enhancement_CVPR_2023_paper.pdf).

-So the code is based on its official [code](https://github.com/ZyGan1999/Superclass-Learning-with-Representation-Enhancement).
+So our code is based on its official [code](https://github.com/ZyGan1999/Superclass-Learning-with-Representation-Enhancement).